Every projective Oka manifold is elliptic: Proof of Theorem

+More precisely, the last claim is that for every point $x\in U'\setminus X_0$ the differential of the map $B\ni \zeta \mapsto S(x,\zeta)\in Y$ at $\zeta =0$ maps $T_0 B =\C^N$ onto $T_{s(x)}Y$.
+(Note that $S(x,0)=s(x)$.)
 If Lemma \ref{lem:localspray} holds then the existence of a holomorphic map $\tilde s:X\to Y$ which agrees with $s$ on $X_0$ to order $r$ follows from \cite[Theorem 3.3]{Stopar2013} by Stopar.
 Indeed, Lemma \ref{lem:localspray} shows that every map $s:U\to Y$ as in the lemma satisfies Condition $\Ecal$ in \cite[p.\ 4]{Stopar2013}.
-Assuming that the domain $U$ is 1-convex, \cite[Theorem 2.5]{Stopar2013} gives a holomorphic spray $\wt S:U\times B\to Y$ with the core $\wt S(\cdotp,0)=s$ which is dominating over $U\setminus X_0$ with respect to the $\zeta$ variable and such that $\wt S(\cdotp,\zeta)$ agrees with $s$ to order $r$ along $X_0$ for every $\zeta\in B$.
+Assuming as we may that the domain $U\Subset X$ is relatively compact with smooth strongly pseudoconvex boundary, \cite[Theorem 2.5]{Stopar2013} gives a holomorphic spray $\wt S:U\times B\to Y$ with the core $\wt S(\cdotp,0)=s$ which is dominating over $U\setminus X_0$ with respect to the $\zeta$ variable and such that $\wt S(\cdotp,\zeta)$ agrees with $s$ to order $r$ along $X_0$ for every $\zeta\in B$.
 (Assuming that $N\ge \dim X+\dim Y$, $\wt S$ may be chosen to approximate the spray $S$ in the hypotheses of the lemma over a neigbourhood of $X_0$.)
 The existence of a local dominating spray $\wt S$ with these properties was the main technical issue addressed in \cite{Prezelj2010,Prezelj2016}.
 With this result in hand, one can apply the usual inductive procedure in Oka theory, adapted to 1-convex manifolds, to construct a global holomorphic map $\tilde s:X \to Y$ which agrees with $s$ to order $r$ along $X_0$.
 See \cite[Theorem 3.3]{Stopar2013} and its proof for the details.
-(The cited result applies more generally to sections of any holomorphic fibre bundle with an Oka fibre over $X$, but we apply it for maps $X\to Y$ identified with sections of the trivial bundle $X\times Y\to X$.)
+(The cited result applies to sections of any holomorphic fibre bundle with an Oka fibre over $X$, but we apply it to maps $X\to Y$ identified with sections of the trivial bundle $X\times Y\to X$.)